Self- (and partner) parenting

 From there, though, I think there’s a more interesting question about how these two sides of the self-parenting coin interact with one another.
 At first, they might appear opposed—with “care” equating to indulgence and saying yes; and“discipline” representing denial and saying no. On a deeper level, though, they are often more mutually supportive than opposing.
 On the one side, the guardrails of discipline represent the necessary structure to make care’s indulgence and closeness “safe. ” In other words, it’s only “safe” to get close to you if I trust my ability to protect myself if you turn on me, and it’s only safe to indulge in some streaming entertainment if I trust myself to get off the couch at some point.
 On the other hand, the motivation and support of care provide the necessary substrate for discipline to be effective.
 Athletes can only perform if they are also supplying their bodies with necessary nutrition and rest, and it’s only possible to do uncomfortable, difficult things in life if there is sufficient nurturance beforehand, and something comfortable and pleasurable to look forward to as a result.
 Without discipline to modulate it, care can mutate into addiction; and without care to support it, discipline tends toward self-destruction.

-This interactive dichotomy is captured in the concept of “delayed gratification” well described in Frank Herbert’s Dune as the ability to self-impose a “delay between desire for a thing and the act of reaching out to grasp that thing.”
-In a relationship, there are various forms that this gratification can take, from the impulse to say something thoughtlessly mean when a partner does something frustrating, to the desire to ignore a pressing and relevant conflict in order to “not ruin a nice evening.”
-As mentioned here, there is a general tendency for “conflict avoidance” to increase conflict over time such that we are often faced with a choice between the immediate gratification of avoiding a hard discussion right now and the delayed gratification of having a more secure relationship in the long term.
+The interactive dichotomy between care and discipline is also captured in the concept of “delayed gratification” well described in Frank Herbert’s words as the ability to self-impose a “delay between desire for a thing and the act of reaching out to grasp that thing.”
+In childhood, it is typically a parent that first “imposes” this delay—and if handled well—instills this ability to self-impose in the child.
+In a relationship, there are a wide range of circumstances where this ability becomes important, from the ability to restrain one’s impulse to say something cutting when a partner does something frustrating, to the courage to risk “ruining a nice evening” in order to address a necessary conflict.
+As I discussed previously, there is a general tendency for “conflict avoidance” to increase conflict over time such that we are often faced with a choice between the immediate gratification of avoiding a hard discussion right now and the delayed gratification of having a more secure relationship in the long term.

-On the other side of things, to return to the concept of “parenting styles” we were discussing before, there’s an important difference between literal and self parenting in terms of access to coercive force and the “authoritarian” (high discipline, low care) style in particular.
+Returning to the concept of “parenting styles,” it’s worth noting an important difference between literal and self parenting in terms of access to coercive force and the “authoritarian” (high discipline, low care) style in particular.
 What I mean is that literal parents tend to possess unique and unilateral leverage to force compliance from their children if they so choose, and get apparently “good” behavior out of their children as a result.
 A common observation among therapists, though, is that when the children of such approaches reach chronological adulthood and practical independence, they often find that their “inner” children have more ability to stage effective rebellion against inner authority than the individual in question had in their literal childhood.
 In other words, as adults, we don’t have very much effective power to “force” or “bully” our emotional selves into compliance, though that certainly doesn’t stop us from trying.
 Adults often find their authoritarian approach to parenting their selves less effective than it is with their own actual children.
-In other words, it’s often a huge advantage to be able to say no to myself when I need to, but my ability to listen to my inner parent when that parent tells me what to do may depend on – or at least relate to – a background of affectionate care.
+In other words, it’s often a huge advantage to be able to say no to myself when I need to, but my ability to listen to my inner parent when that parent tells me what to do may depend on—or at least relate to—a background of affectionate self-care.

-Before moving on, (and at the risk of suddenly finding ourselves in “social media psychology” territory) I wanted to touch on a couple general “cognitive tools” related to the care/discipline dichotomy.
-On the care side, you may have some ability to intentionally focus your attention on particular parts of your experience which function to increase your enjoyment or satisfaction from that experience… commonly referred to as choosing joy, practicing gratitude, or taking pleasure seriously.
-On the discipline side, there are a range of ways – from “mindfulness” to “focused breathing” to “counting down from ten and then just doing/saying it”) that may function to enable actions in spite of emotional experiences of fear, anxiety, or distress.
+To briefly touch on practical “tools” of care and discipline, we may have some ability to intentionally focus attention on particular parts of our experience which function to increase enjoyment or satisfaction from that experience… commonly (and potentially eye-roll-inducingly) referred to as choosing joy, practicing gratitude, or taking pleasure seriously.
+There are also a range of mechanisms—from “mindfulness” to “focused breathing” to “counting down from ten and then just doing it”—that may function to enable actions in spite of emotional experiences of fear, anxiety, or distress.

 Co-Regulation and Emotional Step-Parenting

 Much like the role of step-parents, the question of how much responsibility and authority we have (or should have) in “parenting” our partner’s “inner-children” is a lot murkier and more fraught than with our own.
 Also much like real step-parents, we often find ourselves frequently confronted with the question of whether – and how – to step into a “parent” role with them.
 On one end of the spectrum, we might elect to effectively say “not my kid, not my problem,” or on the other “I’m just as much of a parent as you are, we’re a couple, this is my kid too.”
-This is an especially complex question because our partners’ emotional state(s) and resultant behavior have such a profound effect on us, and because there are so many circumstances in which we may be more aware of – and in a better position to influence/regulate – their emotional experience than they are.
+This is an especially complex question because our partners’ emotional state(s) and resultant behavior have such a profound effect on us, and because there are so many circumstances in which we may be more aware of—and in a better position to influence or “regulate”—their emotional experience than they are.

 Technically, the concept of “co-regulation” refers to the ability of partners in a relationship to regulate one another’s emotional experience either simultaneously or sequentially in ongoing interaction.
 This capacity is typically central in the task of resolving (especially high-stakes) conflicts, in that the cognitive capacities necessary for the complex problem-solving involved in successful conflict resolution are often impaired by states of high autonomic arousal (i.e. emotional distress).
 The particular methods that couples use to coregulate are as varied and unique as couples themselves, but can involve anything from eye-contact (or eye-contact-avoidance), and physical touch, to verbal reassurance, or even a direct commands to one another to “pull your shit together.”

-To touch on a particular principle for co-regulating in conflict particularly, echoing another one of Payne-Bryson’s “twelve revolutionary strategies” as well as a core focus of Tatkin’s In Each Other’s Care, (among various other sources) is the idea of approaching the verbal negotiation of conflict from an intentionally and explicitly “we-centered” rather than “me-centered” frame of mind.
+A particularly useful principle for co-regulating in conflict particularly, is the idea of approaching the verbal negotiation of conflict from an intentionally and explicitly “we-centered” rather than “me-centered” frame of mind.
 In other words, especially when confronting feelings of anger or disappointment, many of us have a tendency to become more focused on – and vocal about – our own needs, unmet expectations, perspectives, and sense of injustice, than our partners’ or the relationship’s as a whole.
 A common phenomenon is for each partner’s verbalized assertions of their own perspective, needs, or wrongs done to them to ironically encourage their partner to focus more on their own needs, and further escalate the conflict and both partners’ distress.
 The alternative of intentionally focusing on we, or in other words, choosing to put the interests of the collective relationship ahead of either partner’s individual interests, may function to mitigate the emotional distress caused by the conflict as the conflict progresses.
 This has to do with both the private way we think about the relationship and ourselves and our partner(s) in it, as well as choices about how we express our point of view within those conflicts including things like word-choice, topic, and focus.

 This also relates to a common source of conflict in relationships about how much “weight” to give emotions in shared decision-making.
 On one extreme, the (often implicit) policy that emotions are irrational and childish and therefore should be left out of “rational decision-making” tends to lead to varying levels of misery because we are unavoidably emotional animals as well as cognitive ones.
-On the other end, emotions can become an oppressive and tyrannical force in relationship when treated as unquestionable authority.
-As is often the case, it tends to be most effective to find a middle ground where emotions “get a voice” but are not assumed to be uniquely sacred sources of revealed Truth.
+On the other end of the spectrum, emotions can become an oppressive and tyrannical force in relationships when treated as unquestionable authority.
+It tends to be most effective to find a middle ground where emotions “get a voice” but are not assumed to be uniquely sacred sources of revealed Truth.
 This parallels the common wisdom that in families, things tend to go best when children’s perspectives and desires are considered and listened to, but not treated as law.

 Sources